 Then there are the bids.
 Popular terms may be expensive.
 Less popular terms should be cheaper.
 Broad and generic terms might not get you particularly relevant traffic.
 The art here is to do your keyword research, investigate volumes and bids and then work out how much it will cost you and whether it’s worth running a PPC campaign.

 Don’t Mess Up Your PPC Campaigns

 One thing we will say is that it can be so easy to make a mess of your paid search campaigns.
 Last year we were approached to fix a paid search account where the previous PPC manager didn’t know what they were doing.
 They allowed clicks from the USA and India when their target market was England’s home counties.
-They bid all day every day all week and they didn’t set a budget, so they ended up blowing thousands of pounds for very few leads, not even full conversions.
+The former PPC manager allowed bids all, day every day, all week and they didn’t set a budget, so they ended up blowing thousands of pounds for very few leads, not even full conversions.

-So watch what you’re doing and do your homework.
-Our own top two PPC guys have 24 years paid search experience between them and, whilst we can’t expect you to match their lofty standards, you can learn a lot from them.
+So watch what you’re doing with PPC services and do your homework.
+Our own top two PPC experts have 24 years paid search experience between them and, whilst we can’t expect you to match their lofty standards, you can learn a lot from them.

-- Stay on top of your PPC campaigns every day.
+- Stay on top of your PPC campaigns, every day if you can.

 - Manage your negative keywords.

 - Adjust your ads.
 Write new ads when you see good ads performing well and switch off poor performing ads.

 - Feel free to kill off campaigns where spend is high and clicks are low.